Arkhom Chenglai

+Life and career

-Arkhom before being an amateur boxer was a Muay Thai fighter under the ring name Issara Sakgreerin (อิสระ ศักดิ์กรีรินทร์).
-He used to play football, one day, he hid from the rain at a Muay Thai gym and saw his brother training which led him to it.
+Arkhom Chenglai was born on June 11, 1970, in Na Tham Tai Subdistrict, Mueang Trang District, Trang Province, Thailand.
+He initially played football, but one day, while sheltering from the rain at a Muay Thai gym, he saw his brother training—and that moment sparked his interest in the sport.

-He became a famous fighter, winning the Lumpinee Stadium Lightweight title, he fought with many famous fighters such as Nokweed Devy and earned purses going as high as 120,000 baht in the fight against Dutch fighter Ramon Dekkers at Lumpinee Stadium on November 11, 1990.
+Arkhom went on to fight many renowned opponents, including Nokweed Devy.
+He earned purses as high as 120,000 baht, notably in a bout against Dutch fighter Ramon Dekkers at Lumpinee Stadium on November 11, 1990.

-He fought in Muay Thai until no one was worthy of a bout against him.
-As a result, he switched to amateur boxing and won many awards highly recognized in the country.
-He then became a member of national team to compete in the 1992 Summer Olympics in Barcelona, Spain where he won a bronze medal.
+He dominated the Muay Thai scene to the point where few contenders were deemed worthy of facing him.
+As a result, he transitioned to amateur boxing, where he achieved national acclaim by winning several prestigious titles.
+He eventually joined the Thai national team and represented the country at the 1992 Summer Olympics in Barcelona, Spain, where he won a bronze medal.

-He graduated from Wichienmatu School and earned a bachelor's degree from Chandrakasem Rajabhat College (currently Chandrakasem Rajabhat University).
+He graduated from Wichienmatu School and earned a bachelor's degree from Chandrakasem Rajabhat College (now Chandrakasem Rajabhat University).

-After retirement, he opened a restaurant in his native Trang province.
+Following his retirement from boxing, Arkhom opened a restaurant in his native Trang Province.